iiianous/twentyseventeen-child/README.md

 # Wilmae
 A twentyseventeen child theme

-Wordpress Boilerplate for 2017 and 2018
+Wordpress Custom Boilerplate for 2017 and 2018.

-> Gulp,Browsersync, scss etc
+> Gulp, Browsersync, SASS files etc

 ## assets_src
-Source files for scss, js and images.
+Source files for JavaScript, SCSS and Image assets.

 It will be compiled to '/assets' folder

 ## Installation
-Go to themes directory
+Go to `wp-content` > `themes` directory
 ```
 cd wp-content/themes
 ```